-DO YOU HAVE ANY OTHER CONCERNS WITH PARK OR RECREATIONAL FACILITIES WITHIN OUR
+DO YOU HAVE ANY OTHER CONCERNS WITH PARK OR RECREATIONAL FACILITIES WITHIN OUR NEIGHBORHOOD?

-NEIGHBORHOOD?

 Yes 26

 No 40

-WHAT CHANGES TO PARKS AND RECREATIONAL FACILITIES WOULD YOU LIKE TO SEE IN THE NEIGHBORHOOD?
+WHAT CHANGES TO PARKS AND RECREATIONAN NEIGHBORHOOD?
+AL FACILITIES WOULD YOU LIKE TO SEE IN THE

-29
+More trails - walking, jogging, biking 29

-11
+More picnic area 11

-21
+More park benches 21

-10
+More athletic ball fields and/or courts 10

-28
+Public gardens 28

-24
+Dog runs 24

-10
+Other 10

--